 Reg.
-Addr (Hex) Bit(s) Name Description A00 to A16 Segment Register 23 The EEPROM buffer segment section stores the starting address and number of bytes that are to be stored and read back to and from the EEPROM.
-Because the AD9520 register space is noncontiguous, the EEPROM controller needs to know the starting address and number of bytes in the AD9520 register space to store and retrieve from the EEPROM.
+Addr (Hex) Bit(s) Name Description A00 to A16 EEPROM Buffer Segment Register 1 to EEPROM Buffer Segment Register 23 The EEPROM buffer segment section stores the starting address and number of bytes that are to be stored and read back to and from the EEPROM.
+Because the AD9522 register space is noncontiguous, the EEPROM controller needs to know the starting address and number of bytes in the AD9522 register space to store and retrieve from the EEPROM.
 In addition, there are special instructions for the EEPROM controller, operational codes (that is, IO_UPDATE and end-of-data) that are also stored in the EEPROM buffer segment.
 The on-chip default setting of the EEPROM buffer segment registers is designed such that all registers are transferred to/from the EEPROM, and an IO_UPDATE is issued after transfer.
 See the Programming the EEPROM Buffer Segment section for more information.

-Table 60.
+Table 59.
 EEPROM Control

 Reg.
-Addr D:4(-) Na Downland and Bit(s) Description B00 [0] STATUS_EEPROM (read-only) This read-only register indicates the status of the data transferred between the EEPROM and the buffer register bank during the writing and reading of the EEPROM.
+Addr (Hex) Rit(s) Name Description B00 [0] This read-only register indicates the status of the data transferred between the EEPROM and the buffer register bank during the writing and reading of the EEPROM.
 This signal is also available at the STATUS pin when 0x01D[7] is set.
 [0] = 0; data transfer is done.
 [0] = 1; data transfer is not done.
 B01 [0] EEPROM data error (read-only) This read-only register indicates an error during the data transferred between the EEPROM and the buffer.
 [0] = 0; no error.
 Data is correct.
 [0] = 1; incorrect data detected.
-B02 [1] Soft_EEPROM When the EEPROM pin is tied low, setting Soft_EEPROM resets the AD9520 using the settings saved in EEPROM.
+B02 [1] Soft_EEPROM When the EEPROM pin is tied low, setting Soft_EEPROM resets the AD9522 using the settings saved in EEPROM.
 [1] = 1; soft reset with EEPROM settings (self-clearing).
+This bit self clears on the next serial port clock cycle after the completion of writing to this register.
 B02 [0] Enable EEPROM write Enables the user to write to the EEPROM.
 [0] = 0; EEPROM write protection is enabled.
 User cannot write to EEPROM (default).
 [0] = 1; EEPROM write protection is disabled.
 User can write to EEPROM.
-B03 [0] REG2EEPROM Transfers data from the buffer register to the EEPROM (self-clearing). $[0] = 1$; setting this bit initiates the data transfer from the buffer register to the EEPROM (writing process); it is reset by the I^2 C master after the data transfer is done.
+B03 [0] REG2EEPROM Transfers data from the buffer register to the EEPROM (self-clearing). $[0] = 1$ ; setting this bit initiates the data transfer from the buffer register to the EEPROM (writing process); it is reset by the $I^2$ C master after the data transfer is done.